fridays/next-routes/README.md

 ### On the client

-Thin wrappers around `Link` and `Router` add support for generated URLs based on route name and parameters.
+Thin wrappers around `Link` and `Router` add support for generated URLs based on route name and parameters or path url.
 Just import them from your `routes` file:

 #### `Link` example